bogus7000/storybook-grid-assignment/README.md

 ### Requirements

-Please read the [Feedback](#feedback) for details on the requirements.
-Assignment completed under the following requirements:
+Please read the [Feedback](#feedback) section for details on how I settled on these.
+Here's my list:

 - Mandatory `Grid` component
-- `Grid` component controls arbitrary elements and is responsive
+- `Grid` component controls arbitrary elements, is responsive
 - Optional `Card` component
 - `Storybook` version `(6.5.*)`
 - Vanilla `CSS`.
 No external `CSS` frameworks like `Bootstrap` and `Tailwind`